 Shortbread Cookie Dough

 - 6 pieces bacon (cooked and crumbled, with bacon fat reserved and set aside)

 - ¼ cup maple syrup (the real stuff, not "maple flavored")

 - 3 Tablespoons sugar

 - ¼ teaspoon salt

 - 2 Tablespoons corn starch

 - 1 ¼ cups all purpose flour (sifted)

 - 1 Tablespoon maple syrup

+- Make the maple glaze.
 When your cookies are cool, prepare the glaze.
-In a medium saucepan over medium high heat, melt the butter.
+In a medium saucepan over medium-high heat, melt the butter.
 Stir in the sugar, maple syrup, and heavy cream.
 Bring just to a boil and then turn off the heat.
 Whisk in the sifted powdered sugar until thick and smooth.